sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

  ```
 npm install @imtbl/sdk@0.28.0
 ```
+iii.
+Exposing Local Server with ngrok

+To expose your local server to the internet with ngrok for testing purposes, follow these steps:

+1. **Install ngrok:**
+   - For MacOS (using Homebrew):
+     ```bash
+     brew install ngrok
+     ```
+   - For Windows:
+     Download and unzip [ngrok](https://ngrok.com/), then open the application via the terminal.

+2. **Create an ngrok Account:**
+   - Visit [ngrok](https://ngrok.com/) and sign up for a free account.

+3. **Configure Authentication:**
+   - After creating an account, run the following command in your terminal to configure ngrok:
+     ```bash
+     ngrok config add-authtoken <YOUR_AUTHTOKEN>
+     ```
+     Replace `<YOUR_AUTHTOKEN>` with your actual ngrok authentication token.

+4. **Claim a Domain:**
+   - On the ngrok website or in the Cloud Edge section, claim a free domain.
+Copy the obtained domain.

+5. **Expose Local Server:**
+   - In your terminal, run the following command to expose your local server:
+     ```bash
+     ngrok http 3000 --domain <YOUR_DOMAIN>
+     ```
+     Replace `<YOUR_DOMAIN>` with the copied domain.

+6. **Access the Forwarded URL:**
+   - The HTTPS URL shown in the forwarding field now forwards to your local server.

+7. **Testing:**
+   - Keep both the HTTP server and ngrok running.
+   - Visit your ngrok domain in a browser to test your application.
+   - Remember to stop the HTTP server using Ctrl+C when testing is complete.

 2. Application view :
     1. Go to Immutable Developer Hub and log in or create an account.